The Amazing Race 3

 The Amazing Race 3 is the third season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured twelve teams of two, each with a pre-existing relationship, competing in a race around the world.
 This season visited four continents and thirteen countries, traveling approximately 41000 mi over thirteen legs.
-Filming took place between August 9 and September 8, 2002.
-Starting in the Everglades, racers traveled through Mexico, England, Scotland, Portugal, Spain, Morocco, Germany, Austria, Switzerland, Malaysia, Singapore, and Vietnam before returning to the United States, traveling through Hawaii, and finishing in Seattle.
-The season premiered on CBS October 2, 2002, and concluded on December 18, 2002.
+Filming took place from August 9 to September 8, 2002.
+Starting in the Everglades, racers traveled through Mexico, England, Scotland, Portugal, Spain, Morocco, Germany, Austria, Switzerland, Malaysia, Singapore, and Vietnam, before returning to the United States, traveling through Hawaii, and finishing in Seattle.
+The season premiered on CBS on October 2, 2002, and concluded on December 18, 2002.

 Friends Flo Pesenti and Zach Behr were the winners of this season, while married parents Teri and Ian Pollack finished in second place, and brothers Ken and Gerard Duphiney finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into four categories: Route Info, Detour, Roadblock, and Fast Forward.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: